 When drawing characters, try to get into their mindset: how they’re feeling and where they’re coming from emotionally.
 Then act out the expression, using a mirror or photo reference to capture the emotion.
 Always try to get that perfect snapshot moment, and make it look as dynamic as possible.

 12. Add creases

 Adding facial lines to characters can emphasise an expression, but it’s important to bear in mind the age of the person.
 The more character lines and emotion lines you depict on a face, the older a character will look.
 Men usually have harsher lines and females have fewer.
 Younger characters will have also have fewer lines around the eyes, forehead and mouth.
-This is a good excuse to put together a reference library of faces young and old.
+This is a good excuse to put together a reference library of different faces to draw – young and old.

 13. Make subtle tweaks

 Sometimes, though, subtlety is required.
 A slightly raised eyebrow or smirk can be very effective.
 Adding just a touch of emotion or quirkiness to the character can make them feel natural and lifelike.